jeduardo/packages-formula/README.rst

 ``init``
 --------

-Iterate through the package list pillar and installs the packages listed.
+Iterate through the package list pillar and install the packages listed.